RTDLM/PyTDLM/paper.md

 ---
-title: 'PyTDLM: Systematic comparison of trip distribution laws and models in Python'
+title: 'PyTDLM: A Python framework for the systematic comparison of trip distribution laws and models'
 tags:
 - Python
 - Spatial Interaction Models